shakagithub/rails/README.md

 ### convox.yml

 The [convox.yml](https://github.com/convox-examples/rails/blob/master/convox.yml) file explains how to run the application.
-This generated file describes a `web` container which will be your main Rails web process.
-The various sections of the `web` configuration are described below:
+This generated file describes a `web` service which will be your main Rails web process.

 ## Deploying the application